kevin51034/Crawler591/README.md

   items, pages := c.ItemandPageNum()

   // Start crawling
-  // choose the pages you want to crawler, and the result will store in c.HouseInfo data struct. c.start(pages)
+  // choose the pages you want to crawler, and the result will store in c.Houselist with HouseInfo data struct. c.start(pages)

   // Export data